zweilosec/Infosec-Notes/windows-1/windows-basics.md

 - A full list of the current tools can be found [here](https://learn.microsoft.com/en-us/sysinternals/downloads/).
 - Sysinternals tools can be linked to directly and run in-memory from [https://live.sysinternals.com/](https://live.sysinternals.com/)
+    - This command maps the current full list of Sysinternals tools to the first available drive letter as a network share, ready for use!
     ```powershell
-    # maps the current full list of Sysinternals tools to the first available drive letter as a network share, ready for use!
     net use * //live.sysinternals.com
     ```